NoBrainerORM/nobrainer.io/docs/indexes.md

 ## Using Indexes

-Because RethinkDB requires explicit index usage, NoBrainer tries to leverage indexes to write efficient queries implicitly.
+Because RethinkDB requires explicit index usage, NoBrainer tries to leverage indexes to compile efficient queries implicitly.
 For example:

 {% highlight ruby %}
 # Implicit use of indexes